Selling a House in Probate: A Florida Guide

 Lower Sales Price: Companies that buy houses with cash renovate the houses themselves after they purchase them.
 This results in a lower sales price as they subtract the cost of repairs from their cash offer.

 No Market Exposure: Because companies paying cash buy directly from you, the seller, marketing your house isn’t necessary.
-While this can be beneficial, you may also miss out on potential buyers willing to make better offers.
+While this can be beneficial, you may miss out on potential buyers willing to make better offers.

 Potential for Scams: Some companies that buy houses with cash like to do a “bait and switch,” making an offer and then dropping the price once they see the property.
 Others charge “hidden fees” in their contract.